borntofrappe/playground/borntofrappe/Components/Illustration - Planet/README.md

 - **clipPath** replicates the single illustration with a cross-browser friendlier solution.
 It uses a series of overlapping ellipses and a `clipPath` to show only the shapes in the boundaries of the planet.

 - **intersection-observer** takes the illustration, creates a Svelte component and animates the shapes using the intersection observer API.

-## Remember To

-- increase the duration of the animation.
-Currently, it is sped up just to show the property in action.